Aliases for YWHAB Gene

 GeneCards Summary for YWHAB Gene

 YWHAB (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Beta) is a Protein Coding gene.
 Diseases associated with YWHAB include creutzfeldt-jakob disease and gerstmann-straussler disease.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Cell cycle and Epstein-Barr virus infection.
 GO annotations related to this gene include enzyme binding and protein complex binding.
-An important paralog of this gene is YWHAH.
+An important paralog of this gene is YWHAZ.

 UniProtKB/Swiss-Prot for YWHAB Gene